 - Random time delays between hops can be used to break the heuristics of the timing attacks.
 This is controversial since speed is one of the premises of the network, but given this can be implemented as an opt-in feature, users can use it as they wish.

 Nodes have to be able to find each other over the internet to route payments.
-The ones that choose to use their public IP addresses over Tor reveal sensitive information such as who is the ISP and the approximate location of the node.
+The ones that choose to use their public IP addresses over Tor reveal sensitive information such as who the ISP is and the approximate location of the node.

 For the definitions for privacy used in this assessment, it’s possible to say that the Lighting Network is not very private as it is right now.
 Ultimately, the privacy you get from using the lighting network will depend on how you use it.
 Do you use Tor?
 Do you send more than you receive?
 Are your lightning channels linked to KYC’d Bitcoin?
 Do you run your own lightning node?
 You can use the information in this post to enhance your privacy.
 Power users that are aware of the risks will always have better privacy than regular users.